 !
 Must enable HTTP/HTTPS for URL-redirection on port 80/443

-Use this function to enable the switch to talk to the Cisco ISE node as though it is the RADIUS server for this network segment.
+Enter the following command to enable the switch to talk to the Cisco ISE node as though it is the RADIUS server for this network segment:

 username test-radius password 0 cisco123